shrijapPERSONAL/IntuneDocs.hu-hu/intune/certificates-symantec-configure.md

    value="EA7A4E0CD1A4F81CF0740527C31A57F6020C17C5"/>
    ```

     b.
-Mentse, majd zárja be a fájlt.
+Mentse és zárja be a fájlt.

 2. Nyissa meg a services.msc programot.